epw/consensus/consensus_voices.md

 Force Status Tracks can also be reset, if they are given a major setback.
 This may also involve changing the descriptions, as the Force may have had to restructure or change plans.

+\end{MC}

 ## Consensus Shift

+\begin{Player}

 With certain advanced moves, a Mage can attempt to shift the Consensus and change a fundamental truth about what the general populace believes to be possible.
 These status tracks are detailed in the {{linkAdvanced Moves}} section of the Improvement chapter, and they race against the Consensus Forces status track, which is controlled by one of the other major Forces in the world.
 Whichever one hits Code N first can set the tone for the shift in reality that is to come.

+\end{Player}

+\begin{MC}

+Consensus Shift Status Tracks, and the racing Consnsus Force status tracks, work exactly like all the others mentioned: They get advanced when moves dictate it, including if you choose to use Adjust a Status Track or, once they're slipping, Slip a Status Track.

+\end{MC}

 \newpage